paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 Subsecs. (d)(2), (e).
 Pub.
 L. 111–148, § 10108(j)(3)(C), (D), inserted “or offering employer” after “applicable large employer”.

 Subsec. (f).
 Pub.
 L. 111–148, § 10108(j)(2), amended subsec. (f) generally.
 Prior to amendment, text read as follows: “For purposes of this section, any term used in this section which is also used in section 4980H shall have the meaning given such term by section 4980H.”

+#### Effective Date of 2024 Amendment
+Amendment by Pub.
+L. 118–168 applicable to statements the due date for which is after Dec.
+31, 2024, see section 3(c) of Pub.
+L. 118–168, set out as a note under [section 6055 of this title](./chapter-061-information-and-returns.md#section-6055).

+Amendment by Pub.
+L. 118–167 applicable to statements with respect to returns for calendar years after 2023, see section 2(c) of Pub.
+L. 118–167, set out as a note under [section 6055 of this title](./chapter-061-information-and-returns.md#section-6055).

 #### Effective Date of 2011 Amendment
 Amendment by Pub.
 L. 112–10 effective as if included in the provisions of, and the amendments made by, the provisions of Pub.
 L. 111–148 to which it relates, see section 1858(d) of Pub.
 L. 112–10, set out as a note under [section 36B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-36b).